-Ramona Boulevard Elementary uses the district mandated instructional materials and programs which are aligned to the Florida standards.
-Effective instruction begins with effective lesson planning, which entails unpacking the Florida standards to determine what students need to know and be able to do to master each standard required by law.
+Ramona Boulevard Elementary uses the district mandated instructional materials and programs which are aligned to the Florida State standards.
+Effective instruction begins with effective lesson planning, which entails unpacking the Florida standards to determine what students need to know and be able to master each standard required.
+Students will be exposed to a variety of high quality formative and interim assessment tools that are aligned with both the state standards and the curriculum materials teachers use in the classroom every day.
 District technology programs such as i-Ready and Florida Achieves assess students through a diagnostic to obtain the deficiencies students may have, once the deficiencies have been obtained the program assigns lessons to scaffold their learning through the vertical alignment of the Florida standards to fill in academic gaps.
+Most important for classroom teachers to effectively implement standards depends on the use of data to drive instruction.